ebisaa944/Capstone-Project/README.md

 7. Run the development server
 python manage.py runserver

-Your API will be live at:
+API will be live at:
 👉 http://127.0.0.1:8000/

 📡 API Endpoints